 Allegation of abuse or neglect.

 It would be helpful to disclose specific details of the abuse if you have them, or why you suspect abuse.
 It is important to disclose if there are any other children in the home, and any information on the dates of abuse.
 Disclose if you believe anyone else may have information of the abuse.

 What is the action, or failure to act on the part of the parent or caregivers?

 How are these actions or failures to act affecting and hurting the child?

 We recommend consulting a lawyer in your state or jurisdiction to learn more as different states and jurisdiction have different laws regarding the reporting of child abuse.

 Step Two: Call the hotline

-To report abuse call the mandated reporting line for your state as soon as possible, ideally within 24 hours.
+To report abuse, contact local law enforcement or call the child abuse reporting hotline for your state as soon as possible, ideally within 24 hours.
 If the abuse happened out of the state, or the perpetrator now lives in another state, you may have to report the abuse in that state.
-The reporting hotline may send you a form to fill out after the phone call.
+The law enforcement agency or reporting hotline may send you a form to fill out after the phone call.

-Immediately let the hotline know the emergency nature of the report and whether the child is in imminent danger.
+Immediately let the law enforcement agency or the hotline know the emergency nature of the report and whether the child is in imminent danger.
 If you do not have the information that they are asking, it is okay to say “I don’t know.”